What kind of product or service is this?

 Does Shadow Health collect credit card information?

 No. We use Stripe as our payment processing vendor.
-Users paying by credit card enter their card number and security code (CVV) into a form which is rendered from a Stripe API endpoint.
+Users paying by credit card enter their card number and security code (CVV) into a form that is rendered from a Stripe API endpoint.
 Submitting this form sends these values directly to Stripe for processing.
 Stripe returns a token denoting whether the card is successfully billed.
-No Shadow Health systems sees nor stores any payment information.
+No Shadow Health systems see nor stores any payment information.

 Is Shadow Health PCI compliant?